kessiezhang/Text_Classification/README.md

 ### Project Goal:

-The goal of this project is to compare Supervised and Unsupervised Fraud Detection using Yelp Review data.
+The goal of this project is to build a Fraud Detection model using Yelp Review data.

 ### Install